gradle/native-platform/readme.md

 * Mac: change `java_to_char()` to convert java string directly to utf-8 char string.
 * Mac: change `char_to_java()` to assume utf-8 encoding and convert directly to java string.
 * Linux: change `char_to_java()` to use `iconv()` to convert from C char string to UTF-16 then to java string.
-* Windows: support for cygwin terminal
+* Windows: support for cygwin terminal input
 * Solaris: use `TERM=xtermc` instead of `TERM=xterm`.
 * All: add diagnostics for terminal.
 * All: version each native interface separately.